bmanders716/bmanders716.github.io/cookbook.md

 Flaky Crust.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               Ω†lb. of butter or dripping.
+               Ì†¨b. of butter or dripping.
                A pinch of salt.
                Enough cold water to mix the paste.